-The Scheme being an open ended debt scheme, it is expected that there would be a number of Subscriptions and Redemptions on a daily basis.
-Therefore, it is difficult to estimate with any reasonable measure of accuracy, the likely turnover in the portfolio.
-The Scheme has no specific target relating to portfolio turnover.
-Higher portfolio turnover rate may result into higher brokerage and transaction cost.
+The Scheme being an open ended equity scheme, it is expected that there would be a number of subscriptions and redemptions on a daily basis.
+Consequently, it is difficult to estimate with any reasonable measure of accuracy, the likely turnover in the portfolio.